KxSystems/arrowkdb/docs/reference.md

 returns the datatype identifier

-??? warning "Only the categorical interpretation of a `dictionary` datatype array is saved by Parquet"
+> :warning: **Only the categorical interpretation of a `dictionary` datatype array is saved by Parquet**
+>

-    The Parquet file format is less fully featured compared to Arrow and consequently the Arrow/Parquet file writer currently does not support some datatypes or represents them using a different datatype as described [here](#parquet-datatype-limitations)
+> The Parquet file format is less fully featured compared to Arrow and consequently the Arrow/Parquet file writer currently does not support some datatypes or represents them using a different datatype as described [here](#parquet-datatype-limitations)

 ```q
 q)dict_datatype:.arrowkdb.dt.dictionary[.arrowkdb.dt.utf8[];.arrowkdb.dt.int64[]]